kalenjordan/magehero/README.md

 the community.

-As such, having a listing of Magento "heroes" that doesn't include some of our obvious heroes (Vinai, Alan, Ben, etc.) feels totally incomplete.
+As such, having a listing of Magento "heroes" that doesn't include some of our obvious heroes (Alan, Ben, Collin, Karen, Vinai, etc.) feels totally incomplete.

 There's a pretty clear indicator of availability (the Available column)